prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

  AdViewUtils.findNative(...)
 ```

-Without it the SDK won't be able to recoginze the Prebid Line Item.
+Without it the SDK won't be able to recognize the Prebid Line Item.

 #### Step 6: Inflate the native layout
 {:.no_toc}